pywbem/pywbem/docs/tutorial.rst

 Tutorial
 ========

-This is a short tutorial about using PyWBEM.
+This is a short tutorial about using pywbem.
 It is intended to be enough to get people up and going who already know a bit about WBEM and CIM.

 Python code examples this tutorial are shown using